19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (2) The Authority shall be fully discharged of its obligations under this Part by the transfer or delivery of book-entry MAS securities upon the instructions of its depositor.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Confirmation of transaction

-30J\.—(1) The Authority shall, following any transaction affecting book-entry MAS securities maintained for any depositor under this Part, issue to each depositor a confirmation thereof in the form of an advice (serially numbered or otherwise).
+138\.—(1) The Authority shall, following any transaction affecting book-entry MAS securities maintained for any depositor under this Part, issue to each depositor a confirmation thereof in the form of an advice (serially numbered or otherwise).

 (2) The advice referred to in subsection (1) shall specify the amount and description of the securities and any other pertinent transaction data.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Payment of interest

-30K\.—(1) Subject to subsection (2), the interest payable on any book-entry MAS securities issued under this Part, if any, shall be paid half-yearly at the office of the Authority as shall be prescribed in regulations made under section 30P relating to the issue of the securities.
+139\.—(1) Subject to subsection (2), the interest payable on any book-entry MAS securities issued under this Part, if any, shall be paid half-yearly at the office of the Authority as shall be prescribed in regulations made under section 144 relating to the issue of the securities.

+[Act 31 of 2017 wef 04/06/2018]

 (2) Where any book-entry MAS securities that are redeemable at the election of the holder thereof at any time are redeemed before the date of maturity of the securities, a portion of the half-yearly interest payable on the securities (calculated on a pro-rata basis) shall be payable on such date as may be specified as the redemption date in the duly served notice of intention to redeem the securities.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Redemption of book-entry MAS securities

-30L\.—(1) Subject to section 30M, book-entry MAS securities shall be redeemable at par —
+140\.—(1) Subject to section 141, book-entry MAS securities shall be redeemable at par —

-(a) on such date as may be prescribed in regulations made under section 30P relating to the issue of such book-entry MAS securities (referred to in this Part as the date of maturity); or
+(a) on such date as may be prescribed in regulations made under section 144 relating to the issue of such book-entry MAS securities (referred to in this Part as the date of maturity); or

+[Act 31 of 2017 wef 04/06/2018]

 (b) in the case of book-entry MAS securities that are redeemable at the election of the holder thereof at any time, on the earlier of the following dates:

 (i) the date of maturity;

-(ii) such date as may be specified as the redemption date in any notice of intention to redeem that is duly served in the manner prescribed by regulations made under section 30P.
+(ii) such date as may be specified as the redemption date in any notice of intention to redeem that is duly served in the manner prescribed by regulations made under section 144.

+[Act 31 of 2017 wef 04/06/2018]

 (2) After the date of maturity of the book-entry MAS securities under subsection (1), all the interest on the principal sums payable on the securities shall cease and determine, whether or not payment of the principal sums has been demanded.

 (3) Redemption proceeds of book-entry MAS securities shall be disposed of in accordance with the instructions from the depositor for whose account the securities shall have been maintained by the Authority.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Early redemption

-30M\.—(1) The Authority may, from time to time, by public notice invite the public to apply to redeem any book-entry MAS securities specified in the public notice before the date of maturity of those securities.
+141\.—(1) The Authority may, from time to time, by public notice invite the public to apply to redeem any book-entry MAS securities specified in the public notice before the date of maturity of those securities.

 (2) The public notice referred to in subsection (1) may specify —